HMS Endeavour: Shipwreck

 For the next four months, Cook charted the coast of Australia, heading generally northward.
-Just before 11 pm on 11 June 1770, the ship struck a reef, today called Endeavour Reef, within the Great Barrier Reef system.
+Just before 11:00 pm on 11 June 1770, the ship struck a reef, today called Endeavour Reef, within the Great Barrier Reef system.
 The sails were immediately taken down, a kedging anchor set and an unsuccessful attempt was made to drag the ship back to open water.
 The reef Endeavour had struck rose so steeply from the seabed that although the ship was hard aground, Cook measured depths up to 70 ft less than one ship's length away.

 Cook then ordered that the ship be lightened to help her float off the reef.
 Iron and stone ballast, spoiled stores and all but four of the ship's guns were thrown overboard, and the ship's drinking water pumped out.
 The crew attached buoys to the discarded guns with the intention of retrieving them later, but this proved impractical.
 Every man on board took turns on the pumps, including Cook and Banks.

 When, by Cook's reckoning, about 40 to 50 long ton of equipment had been thrown overboard, on the next high tide a second unsuccessful attempt was made to pull the ship free.
-In the afternoon of 12 June, the longboat carried out two large bower anchors, and block and tackle were rigged to the anchor chains to allow another attempt on the evening high tide.
+In the afternoon of 12 June, the longboat carried out two large bower anchors, and block and tackle were rigged to the anchor cables to allow another attempt on the evening high tide.
 The ship had started to take on water through a hole in her hull.
 Although the leak would certainly increase once off the reef, Cook decided to risk the attempt and at 10:20 pm the ship was floated on the tide and successfully drawn off.
 The anchors were retrieved, except for one which could not be freed from the seabed and had to be abandoned.

 As expected the leak increased once the ship was off the reef, and all three working pumps had to be continually manned.
 A mistake occurred in sounding the depth of water in the hold, when a new man measured the length of a sounding line from the outside plank of the hull where his predecessor had used the top of the cross-beams.
 The mistake suggested the water depth had increased by about 18 in between soundings, sending a wave of fear through the ship.
 As soon as the mistake was realised, redoubled efforts kept the pumps ahead of the leak.